jakeouellette/shell-helper/README.md

 # Recursive sourcing

 Shell helper will attempt to recursively source all sourced shells.
 This lets you organize your scripts, e.g., by topic.
 For example, you might split your shell scripts into `.backend_sh`, `.frontend_sh`, then source them from your bashrc.

+# sh_best

+I included in this repo a shell script with popular shell commands that serve as examples to show how to use this utility.
+I use a different set of commands that are mostly work-related, but I wanted to give a realistic example. :)